 Frequently Asked Questions

-Our current lead time is around 15 months.
-This may vary slightly between timbers, and depending on other work load, such as repair work.
+Our current lead time is around 2 years.
+This may vary slightly between timbers, the key, any other special wishes.
 We would be able to offer you more precise information upon ordering.

 We normally do not take deposits.
 The total cost must be paid in full before dispatch of the instrument from our workshop.
 For other arrangements, please contact us.

 Payment can be made with bank transfer or Paypal.
 We can not accept cheques or credit cards.

 Mouth blown or bellows blown